-- 1. An area of land at Chuley Road is identified for redevelopment for mixed use.
-Within this area, development will be approved where it is informed by and responds to: - a) the local need for affordable housing - b) the economic vibrancy of the area - c) traffic movement, and public and private parking needs - d) opportunities to conserve and enhance the sites' railway heritage - e) opportunities to improve sustainable transport links - opportunities to enhance the quality of the built environment and the public realm; and - g) wildlife and habitat conservation and enhancement opportunities. - 2.
-Applications should be supported by: - a) a Flood Risk Assessment which includes consideration of climate change and demonstrates that any development will be safe, not increase flood risk elsewhere, and where possible reduces flood risk overall; and - b) evidence to inform an appropriate assessment (Habitats Regulations) in order to establish that development of this site will have no adverse impact on the South Hams Special Area of Conservation.
+- 1. An area of land a Chuley Road is identified for redevelopment for mixed use.
+Within this area, development will be approved where it is informed by and responds to: - a.
+The local need for affordable housing - b.
+The economic vibrancy of the area - c.
+Traffic movement, and public and private parking needs - d.
+Opportunities to conserve and enhance the sites' railway heritage - e.
+Opportunities to improve sustainable transport links - f.
+Opportunities to enhance the quality of the built environment and the public realm; and - g.
+Wildlife and habitat conservation and enhancement opportunities. - 2.
+Applications should be supported by - a. a Flood Risk Assessment which includes consideration of climate change, and demonstrates that any development will be safe, not increase flood risk elsewhere, and where possible reduces flood risk overall; and - b. evidence to inform an appropriate assessment (Habitats Regulations) in order to establish that development of this site will have no adverse impact on the South Hams Special Area of Conservation.